AlexanderMona/Hello-World/README.md

 ## Project Title

-*Alexander Mona Hello-World Sample* [^1]
+*Alexander Mona Hello-World Sample*

+## Description

+This program was made as practice using GitHub by creating a sample repository [^1].

 [^1]: This is my first time using GitHub so bear with me!

-## Description

-This program was made as practice using GitHub by creating a sample repository.
 Explain here how you would run the program and what files need to be available.

 ## How to Run Program